-We have audited the financial statements of the Minnesota Dairy Research and Promotion Council as of and for the year ended December 31, 2022 and 2021, and our report thereon dated March 10, 2023, which expressed an unmodified opinion on those financial statements, appears on pages 1-3.
-Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The roster of Council Members, which is of a nonaccounting nature and shown on page 12, which is the responsibility of management, is presented for purposes of additional analysis and is not a required part of the financial statements.
+We have audited the financial statements of the Minnesota Dairy Research and Promotion Council as of and for the year ended December 31, 2023 and 2022, and our report thereon dated March 22, 2024, which expressed an unmodified opinion on those financial statements, appears on pages 1-2.
+Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
+The roster of Council Members, which is shown on page 12, which is the responsibility of management, is presented for purposes of additional analysis and is not a required part of the financial statements.
 The roster of Council Members has not been subjected to the auditing procedures applied in the audit of the financial statements, and, accordingly, we do not express an opinion or provide any assurance on it.